neural-bandits/calvera/docs/examples.md

 ).to(accelerator)
 ```

-Now we can run the online learning loop:
+Now we can run the training loop:

 ```python
 import numpy as np